Certified Interpretive Guide™

 - Attend the course.

-- Complete with a passing score the three elements for certification during the course (Program Outline, 10-minute Presentation, and Open-book Literature Review).
+- Complete with a passing score the two elements for certification during the course (Program Outline & 10-minute Presentation).

 Your Interpretive Journey